larsenwork/pianimo/README.md

 ###License

-The graphics used in this app are Copyright (c) 2015 Andreas Larsen.
+The Animal Note Heads are Copyright (c) 2015 Andreas Larsen, free for private use only.
 Everything else is:

 #####The MIT License (MIT)